ThinkAlexandria/css-in-elm/README.md

 # This is a Fork
-This is a fork of [elm-css](https://github.com/rtfeldman/elm-css) which is abandoning support for generating CSS files and moving to locally scoped CSS rules.
-The author believes the new design is the One True Way and will be devoting his energy to the new design.
-It is our concern that the 11.x branch (the last version before the design change) will not be ported to future versions of Elm by rtfeldman.
+This is a fork of [elm-css](https://github.com/rtfeldman/elm-css).
+Elm-css is abandoning support for generating CSS files and moving to locally scoped CSS rules.
+The original author believes the new locally scoped design is the One True Way and will be devoting his energy to the new design.
+This fork is ensure that the 11.x branch (the last version before the design change) of elm-css will be ported to future versions of Elm.
 This fork is commited to maintaining the old stylesheet generating design forward into future versions of Elm.

+If you like using Elm to write CSS rules, i.e. you like the power and flexibility of a fully featured functional programming language compared to Sass, Less, or other css preprocessors, then this is the project for you.